eellak/gsoc2019-anonymization/README.md

 ## Future work
 - Improvements in user interface.

-- Extend Web GUI, so that it can be hosted in VM and serve many clients at the same time.
+- Extending Web GUI, so that it can be hosted in VM and serve multiple clients at the same time.

 - Creating API.

 - Machine learning techniques to identify sensitive information in text.

 - Resolving any open issues.

 For more information you can visit [future work](https://github.com/eellak/gsoc2019-anonymization/wiki/Future-Work) in wiki pages.